ValentinGenev/book-friends-server/wiki/design.md

 - being super LEAN.

 ## Architecture

+### Server
 In the beginning use Google Sheet and its API for persistence; make sure to keep the logic around this layer as tin as possible.<br>
-Critically evaluate what level of OOP is needed.
-I would try with vanilla JS at the beinning.
-*Do we need a standalone server between the client and the Google Sheet or we can just put all the logic in a Google Action?*
+~~Do we need a standalone server between the client and the Google Sheet or we can just put all the logic in a Google Action?~~ **NO!**<br>
-*Can we use one repo for both the frontend and the backend?
-Are the GitHub worflow concers that limitting?*
+~~Can one repo be used for both the frontend and the backend?
+Are the GitHub workflow a concern that limiting?~~ Actually, why not?
+The contracts are a shared resource; also, there are environment variables like the deployment ID.

+Be vary careful not to allow formula submission in the Google Sheet since it could lead to data access and maybe even data manipulation/deletion.

+#### Authentication
+The Google Authentication library should be used and ony the user ID should be stored.
+Only set ID should be related to the user's data.

+*How do we make sure that the session is valid on the BE?
+Do we need to?*<br>
+If we get the ID from the session we MUST know if the sessions is valid.<br>
+If the Web App has access "Anyone with Google account" then all the calls that reach the server should have valid sessions.

+### Client
 Angular apps can be deployed to GitHub's page feature: https://v17.angular.io/guide/deployment.

+### CI/CD
 GitHub action can be used to run unit tests and deploy changes in the app.